 Satellites may use the geomagnetic field (the Earth's magnetic field) for two purposes:

 - Attitude control with magnetorquers.

 A magnetorquer is a device that creates a magnetic field which interacts with an ambient magnetic field in order to produce torque.
 For a coil of wire, the equation is:

 Where τ is the resulting torque, μ is the permeability of the core, I is the current intensity, S is the oriented surface and B the ambient magnetic field.
 Note that due to the presence of a vector product, the torque can only be orthogonal to the geomagnetic field.

 The major advantages of magnetorquers is that they are solid state (i.e. without moving mechanical parts) and only require electrical energy to run, which can be provided by onboard solar panels.
+However, they have a very low torque due to the low magnitude of the geomagnetic field.
 They are often used on small satellites due to the low torque they are able to generate in comparison to reaction wheels or cold gaz thrusters for instance.

 Alternatively, some CubeSats use permanent magnets instead of coils (2D stabilization).

 Having a system that allows us to generate arbitrary 3D magnetic fields gives the ability to perform physical tests of the nanosatellite.